SRA consumer credit

-Principle 4 requires you to act in the best interests of your client.
-When advising a client you should always treat your clients fairly (Outcome 1.1) and act in good faith and do your best for each of your clients (Outcome 1.2).
+Principle 7 requires you to act in the best interests of your client.
+When advising a client you should always treat your clients fairly (paragraphs 1.1 and 1.2 of the Code for Solicitors).
+We would expect you to act in good faith and do your best for each of your clients.

-When assessing your compliance with Principle 4 and Outcomes 1.1 and 1.2 you may need to consider a range of factors, including whether you
+When assessing your compliance with Principle 7 and t the Code for Solicitors you may need to consider a range of factors, including whether you

-- identified whether the client was vulnerable and dealt with vulnerable clients appropriately (see also SRA Risk Outlook 2015);
+- identified whether the client was vulnerable and dealt with vulnerable clients appropriately (see also SRA Risk Outlook);

 - considered whether the client had the mental capacity to understand, remember and consider relevant information to make relevant decisions;